Santosh-Gupta/SpeedTorch/README.md

 🏎️    Augment training parameters via CPU storage.
 As long as you have enough CPU RAM, you can host any number of embeddings without having to worry about the GPU RAM.

 🏎️    Use Adadelta, Adamax, RMSprop, Rprop, ASGD, AdamW, and Adam optimizers for sparse embeddings training.
-Previously, only SpraseAdam, Adagrad, and SGD were suitable since only these directly support sprase gradients.
+Previously, only SpraseAdam, Adagrad, and SGD were suitable since only these directly support sparse gradients.

 <p align="center">
   <img src="https://i.imgur.com/6o8C1BP.gif">